isomerpages/ogp/_hack-for-public-good/Hack for Public Good 2022/Isomer Launch.md

 #### Fun facts!
 **One interesting finding:**\\
-With the right top-level domain (in this case, by.gov.sg), websites parked as a subdomain can have very memorable URLs, eg, hackforpublicgood.by.gov.sg
+With the right top-level domain (in this case, by.gov.sg), websites parked as a subdomain can have very memorable URLs, eg, hackforpublicgood.by.gov.sg.

 **One thing you'd have done differently:**\\
-I might have considered getting at least one more memorable domain, perhaps at.gov.sg
+We might have considered getting at least one more memorable domain, perhaps at.gov.sg.